gole1296/Common-CRM-Functions/README.md

 3) Import the zipped managed solution folder to your CRM, or add the single .js file to your own solution as a web resource
 4) Be sure to add the script to your form before attempting to call any of the functions

-The Common CRM Functions JavaScript library is designed for Microsoft Dynamics CRM Administrators or Developers who would like an easy way to complete customizations in CRM without having to worry about all of the syntax of the XRM structure.
-It gives easy to use functions to complete a wide variety of actions, the combination of which can solve most issues facing a CRM deployment.

 This wiki will give an explanation of each function, and the input parameters needed to for it to run successfully.
 There are some important notes on this library.

 ***